alephium/docs/docs/testnet-and-devnet/Devnet-Guide.md

 ## Mining

-You will need to mine new blocks to include your transactions into the blockchain.

-In the devnet you can use the [CPU Miner Guide](CPU-Miner-Guide.md) to start mining and stop mining.
-You can also use the endpoint `/transactions/status` to track the status of your submitted transactions.
+Devnet with the sample configuration file is able to automatically mine new blocks for all new transactions.
+There is no need to use CPU for mining.